National Aeronautics and Space Administration

 In June of 1990, Vice President Quayle and Admiral Richard Truly, then NASA Administrator, asked General Stafford to Chair a team to independently advise NASA how to carry out President Bush's vision of returning to the Moon, this time to stay, and then go on to explore Mars.
 General Stafford assembled teams of 40 full-time and 150 part-time members from the DOD, DOE and NASA, and completed the study called "America at the Threshold", a road map for the next 30 years of the U.S. Manned Space Flight Program.
 General Stafford and Vice President Quayle held a joint Press Conference at the White House in June 1991 to announce the recommendations to the public.
 The Clinton Administration directed a review of all federally-funded research and development plans of the Executive Branch in 1994.
 Gen. Stafford chaired the committee to review and make recommendations to enhance the efficiency of the R&D initiatives of the NASA Human Exploration Enterprise that included JSC, KSC, MSFC and SSFC.

 He co-founded the Technical Consulting Firm of Stafford, Burke, and Hecker, Inc. in Alexandria, Virginia.
-He sits on the Board of Directors of six corporations listed on the New York Stock Exchange, one listed on the American Exchange, and two others, including Seagate Technology, Inc. Seagate Technology is the largest independent hard disk drive maker in the world.
+He has served on numerous Boards of Directors of corporations listed on the New York Stock Exchange, one listed on the American Exchange, and two others.
 He has served as an advisor to a number of governmental agencies including NASA and the Air Force Systems Command.
-He was a defense advisor to Ronald Reagan during the presidential campaign and a member of the Reagan transition team.
+He was a defense advisor to Governor Ronald Reagan during the presidential campaign and a member of the Reagan Presidential transition team.
 He served on the National Research Council's Aeronautics and Space Engineering Board; the Committee on NASA Scientific and Technological Program Reviews and Vice President Quayle's Space Policy Advisory Council.
-He was Chairman of the NASA Advisory Council Task Force on Shuttle-Mir Rendezvous and Docking Missions, is currently Chairman of the NASA Advisory Council Task Force on ISS Operational Readiness, and Co-Chairman of the Stafford-Covey Space Shuttle Return to Flight Task Group.
+He was Chairman of the NASA Advisory Council Task Force on Shuttle-Mir Rendezvous and Docking Missions and Co-Chairman of the Stafford-Covey Space Shuttle Return to Flight Task Group after the Shuttle Columbia accident.
+He is currently Chairman of the NASA Advisory Council Task Force for ISS Safety and Operational Readiness.

 This is the only version available from NASA.
 Updates must be sought direct from the above named individual.